 - Only buy what you need—save your money on things that aren’t necessary

 - Share or borrow whenever possible

 - Be creative and find new uses for your stuff

 - Start Stuff Swaps in your residence hall

 - Switch from incandescent to compact fluorescent bulbs.
 They use 75% less energy and also last longer, ultimately saving you money.

 - Energy Star products are designed to save energy.
 Reduce your impact by looking for this certification on electronics, small appliances and other items.

 - Walk, bike, skateboard, or use public transportation rather than driving when possible.

-- Print double-sided or two sheets per page if all if possible.
+- Print double-sided or two sheets per page if at all possible.

 - Make it a habit to carry a reusable cloth shopping bag instead of using a plastic one.